 Restrictions: This course may not be credited towards a program or a minor in English Studies.
-Students may retain credit for no more than six credits of the following: ENGL 1501, ENGL 1502, ENGL 1551, ENGL 1552, ENGL 1560 and ADMN 1157.

 This course is designed for students whose first language is not English.
 Practical training is given in the writing of sentences and paragraphs.
 Topics covered include vocabulary, the proper use of a dictionary, and common syntactical problems involving verb tenses and the use of prepositions.